dario907/MinecraftScript/README.md

    - **Enhanced Anti-Cheat**:
      - Detects abnormally high jumps, teleportation, and speed hacks.
      - Improved X-ray detection with calculations for hidden blocks.
-     - Staff members can view an in-game log of suspicious activity using the `!stafflog` command.
+     - Staff members can view an in-game log of suspicious activity using the `/stafflog` command.

    - **Enhanced GUI**:
      - Players must confirm acceptance of server rules.